Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Hotel In Isle of Skye

 We chose Cuillin Hills Hotel, a 4-star deluxe hotel with spectacular views over Portree Bay!
 We booked a standard double room and it was very spacious with a huge bathroom.
 The views from the breakfast area are exceptional!
 The breakfast itself was very tasty with lots of options to choose from (we especially loved the waffles).
-There is a free parking, usually, it was pretty full but we always found a spot.
+There is free parking, usually, it was pretty full but we always found a spot.
 We loved the hotel!
 Great location to explore the Isle of Skye with an amazing view!

 Cuillin Hills Hotel © The Luxury Travelers